-GlycoNet scientists are looking for clues in sugars to develop early diagnostics for breast cancer
+GlycoNet scientists are searching for clues in sugars to develop early diagnostics for breast cancer

 Early diagnosis of breast cancer is one of the holy grails in cancer medicine and critical for improving overall survival.
 Currently, mammography is commonly used for breast cancer screening, but it is not always reliable.
 As a complement to imaging approaches, liquid biopsies—tests based on detecting materials shed by tumors into the bloodstream—represents a promising method.